martinring/thesis/src/4-Timing.md

 which result in different assertions being added as well as different triggers for the proof.

+![The demonstrator is implemented as an interactive SVG document, displayed here in a web browser.](screenshot.png){#fig:screenshot}

 Users can explore the consequences of the different points in time for the self-verification.
 For example, if they choose to verify early on (after a new card has been added or access rights change) and add a lot of cards, they will notice a considerable slow-down when adding new cards or changing access rights.
-If they choose to verify late (before a user enters a room), and construct situations like in [#fig:simple-safe], they will realize how users congregate in front of a room unable to get in.
+If they choose to verify late (before a user enters a room), and construct situations like in [#fig:simple-safe], they will realise how users congregate in front of a room unable to get in.
 (The demonstrator is intended to be used together with additional interactive explanation, not stand-alone, as situations like this will have to be constructed consciously.)